10 Off the Beaten Path Destinations for 2021

-Updated March 2020 10 Off The Beaten Path Destinations For 2020 was originally written in December 2019
+Updated February 2021, 10 Off The Beaten Path Destinations was originally written in December 2019

-I’ve been at this for a few years now, so since 2020 is right around the corner I figured I’d share my top 10 off the beaten path destinations for 2020.
+I’ve been at this for a few years now, so since 2021 is in full swing I figured I’d share my top 10 off the beaten path destinations for 2021.

 2019 took me back to Kazakhstan, and really all that trip did was make me want to return several more times to explore more of what the Central Asia nation has to offer.